-At Scarf, we transform the lives of young refugees, asylum seekers and new migrants by getting them into work while adding flavour and heart to the hospitality industry.
+At Scarf, we transform the lives of young people seeking protection, and those from refugee and migrant backgrounds, by getting them into work while adding flavour and heart to the hospitality industry.
 Founded in 2010, Scarf is a not-for-profit social enterprise that partners with restaurants and other hospitality businesses to provide meaningful training, mentoring and employment opportunities to our participants.
 We provide a positive, real-world experience for our young trainees, who have faced significant barriers to work.
 They are paid, valued, become part of a learning community, and move on to meaningful jobs with confidence, supportive relationships, and excitement.

 Why did Scarf start?